-Learn how to double operating income using the Last Planner® System in this Q&A with Tom Richert of Rising Terrain hosted by Katie Van Adzin of Bosch RefinemySite and The Lean Builder.
+Learn how to double operating income using the Last Planner® System in this Q&A with Tom Richert of Rising Terrain hosted by Katherine Van Adzin, a construction technology expert.

 Q&A with Tom Richert of Rising Terrain on the Last Planner® System